codequester/ref-client-app/README.md

 # ref-client-app
-Client App that will be scaled
+Dummy Client App that will be scaled.
+This just has a static end point that produces a greeting.